The translation of this document is outdated.

 4) animal shelter - a specially equipped place for

-boarding of caught, alienated animals and animals in a helpless
+boarding of caught, confiscated animals and animals in a helpless

 situation;